jeff-hykin/research/assignment 2/questions.md

 - How would the results pan out if whitespaces were treated as a word to teach the meaning of "nothing" and allow trailing whitespace

 - What stops a regular neural network from learning the effective shape of a convolutional network?
+- Where are the number of features specified?
+- How are channels fundamentally different than the other dimensions (why high channel number and low other dimensions)